Use the right snowshoes for the terrain.

 How are mountain terrain snowshoes different?

 Many mountain terrain snowshoes also have removable extensions or flotation “tails.”
-If you are looking to acquire mountain terrain snowshoes, look for these three basic features:
+If you are looking to acquire mountain terrain snowshoes, look for these two basic features:

 - Long sidewall traction bars